Here are ten things that you can find in a Finnish home. It would be pretty much impossible for a Finn to cope without them.

-Hot water comes instantly, not after waiting 10 minutes and there is plenty of it.
+Hot water comes instantly, not after waiting 10 minutes for it to heat up, and there is plenty of it for the whole family.

-We cannot understand the impracticality of a bed sheet type of a duvet cover with a heavy blanket on top.
-Am I the only one who wakes up having either only that too thin cover or that coarse blanket?
+We cannot understand the impracticality of an extra bed sheet covered with a heavy blanket on top.
+Am I the only one who wakes up either having only the thin bed sheet on me or the heavy, coarse blanket?

-#3 Filter coffee
+Filter coffee everywhere